Caught in the middle: The islanders sharing their home with the US military

 It was an asset to the Indo-Malaysian people that first settled here nearly 4,000 years ago, says local historian Malia Ramirez.

-It was an asset to Spanish traders after Ferdinand Magellan landed here in the 16th Century.
+It was an asset to Spanish traders after Ferdinand Magellan landed here in the 16th century.
 And it's been an important military asset for the United States, being employed in conflicts dating back to World War I, locals say.
 Today it's referred to as "the tip of the spear" of the US forces in the Pacific.

 "Look how many nations have come to our shores and ask yourself why," Ramirez said.
 "This area has been very strategic, from the time that Spain took it over."